sebinside/logisnake/README.md

 the repository root.
 The get the Logitech [Java-API](https://www.logitechg.com/sdk/LED_SDK_9.00.zip).
 In the zip-File under `LED/Lib/JNI/x64` you can find a jar file.
-Copy this to the same directory as you'va already put `ogiled.jar` Then you can simply launch the jar file.
+Copy this to the same directory as you'va already put `logiled.jar` Then you can simply launch the jar file.

 If you don't want to play on your keyboard, simply don't